Multiple Access Channel Simulation: Encoder Shared Randomness Can Strictly Reduce the Communication Rates

 Now we show that if there exists an additional source of shared randomness between the encoders, then the rate pair $(R_1,R_2)=(1,1)$ is achievable (see Figure~\ref{region}).
 In particular, we prove that if this additional shared randomness is of rate at least $1$, then a rate pair $(R_1,R_2)=(1,1)$ is achievable under sufficiently large shared randomness rates $R_{01}$ and $R_{02}$.
 To see this, notice that both the encoders, using a shared randomness of rate $1$, can sample a sequence $W_1, W_2, \cdots, W_n$ i.i.d. distributed on $\{1,2\}$ such that $p_W(1)=p_W(2)=0.5$ and independent of $(X_1^n,X_2^n)$.
 Now we invoke Theorem~\ref{thm:encsideIB} with $(X_i,W)$ as the input source to the encoder-$i$, $i=1,2$.
 This implies that a rate pair $(R_1,R_2)$ is achievable under sufficiently large shared randomness rates $R_{01}$ and $R_{02}$ if

 for some p.m.f.

 It is easy to see that $U_1=X_{1W}$ and $U_2=X_{2W}$ satisfy the conditions on the structure of the probability distribution $p(x_1,x_2,w,u_1,u_2,y)$.
 This gives

 which imply that a rate pair $(1,1)$ is achievable, thereby strictly improving over the rate region without encoder shared randomness, defined by the constraints $R_1\geq 1$, $R_2\geq 1$, and $R_1+R_2\geq 3$. \if \arxiv 1 This motivates the next section where we analyze the model with shared randomness between the encoders.
-In Section~\ref{section:exampleoptimality}, we will show that the rate region defined by $R_1\geq 1$, $R_2\geq 1$ is indeed optimal for our example with sufficiently large pairwise shared randomness rates (all three pairs). \fi \end{example} \begin{remark} We prove that the outer bound implicit in Theorem~\ref{thm:indep} is strictly stronger than that of Theorem~\ref{thm:encsideOB} for the p.m.f. $q_{X_1X_2ZY}$ in Example~\ref{example}.
-We first observe that that the communication rate pair $(1,1)$ is contained in the outer bound given by Theorem~\ref{thm:encsideOB} (under unlimited shared randomness rates).
+In Section~\ref{section:exampleoptimality}, we will show that the rate region defined by $R_1\geq 1$, $R_2\geq 1$ is indeed optimal for our example with sufficiently large pairwise shared randomness rates (all three pairs). \fi \end{example} \begin{remark} We remark that the outer bound implicit in Theorem~\ref{thm:indep} is strictly stronger than that of Theorem~\ref{thm:encsideOB} {\blue(even after assuming its continuity at $\epsilon=0$)} for the p.m.f. $q_{X_1X_2ZY}$ in Example~\ref{example}.
+We first observe that that the communication rate pair $(1,1)$ is contained in the outer bound given by Theorem~\ref{thm:encsideOB} (under unlimited shared randomness rates {\blue and the assumption of continuity at $\epsilon=0$}).
 To see this, first notice that the choice of $U_1=(X_{1J},J)$, $U_2=(X_{2J},J)$, where $J$ is a random variable uniformly distributed on $\{1,2\}$ and independent of $(X_1,X_2)$, satisfies the conditions on the structure of the p.m.f. in the outer bound of Theorem~\ref{thm:encsideOB}.
 Now we evaluate the bounds on communication rates in Theorem~\ref{thm:encsideOB} for this choice of auxiliary random variables.

-This implies that a rate pair $(R_1,R_2)=(1,1)$ is contained in the outer bound on the communication rate region implied by Theorem~\ref{thm:encsideOB} (under sufficiently large shared randomness rates).
+This implies that a rate pair $(R_1,R_2)=(1,1)$ is contained in the outer bound on the communication rate region implied by Theorem~\ref{thm:encsideOB} (under sufficiently large shared randomness rates {\blue and the assumption of continuity at $\epsilon=0$}).
 However, by Proposition~\ref{prop}, this rate pair lies outside the communication rate region implied by Theorem~\ref{thm:indep}. \end{remark}